maep-tools/maep-documentation/README.md

 - Minimum 512 GB of RAM.
 - Minimum 2 GB hard drive.

-###Development team
+### Development team

 This tool was developed by the Universidad de los Andes and has been supported and funded in part by the institutions mentioned below.

-- Universidad de los Andes}
+- Universidad de los Andes
    PhD. Ángela Cadena.
 Associate Professor in the Department of Electrical and Electronic Engineering.
 Research Group in Environment and Economy.

   PhD.
 Nicanor Quijano.
 Titular Professor in the Department of Electrical and Electronic Engineering.
 Research Group in Production Automation.
 Students: PhD.
 Candidate, Jos\'e Morillo.
 MSc.
 Ang\'elica Pedraza.
 Ing.
 David Pi\~neros.